AdaptiveParticles/LibAPR/README.md

 Basic Java wrappers can be found at [LibAPR-java-wrapper](https://github.com/krzysg/LibAPR-java-wrapper)

+## New since release 1.1

+* Block-based decomposition of the APR generation pipeline, allowing conversion of very large images.
+* Expanded and improved functionality for image processing directly on the APR:
+    * APR filtering (spatial convolutions).
+    * [APRNumerics](./src/numerics/APRNumerics.hpp) module, including e.g. gradient computations and Richardson-Lucy deconvolution.
+    * CUDA GPU-accelerated convolutions and RL deconvolution (currently only supports dense 3x3x3 and 5x5x5 stencils)

 ## Coming soon

-* more examples for APR-based filtering and segmentation
+* More examples for APR-based image processing and segmentation.
-* deployment of the Java wrappers to Maven Central so they can be used in your project directly
+* Deployment of the Java wrappers to Maven Central so they can be used in your project directly.
-* support for loading the APR in [Fiji](https://fiji.sc), including [scenery-based](https://github.com/scenerygraphics/scenery) 3D rendering
+* Support for loading the APR in [Fiji](https://fiji.sc), including [scenery](https://github.com/scenerygraphics/scenery) based 3D rendering.
-* improved java wrapper support
+* Improved java wrapper support.
-* CUDA GPU-accelerated APR generation and processing
+* CUDA GPU-accelerated APR generation and additional processing options.
-* Block based decomposition for extremely large images.
 * Time series support.

 ## Contact us

 If anything is not working as you think it should, or would like it to, please get in touch with us!!
-Further, if you have a project, or algorithm, you would like to try using the APR for also please get in contact we would be glad to help!
+Further, dont hesitate to contact us if you have a project or algorithm you would like to try using the APR for.
+We would be glad to help!

 [![Join the chat at https://gitter.im/LibAPR](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/LibAPR/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)